STEP 3: TEN TIPS FOR APPLICATION SUCCESS

 How can you increase the chance your proposal will excite the Committee and earn a top spot in the rankings?

-- Read the entire Application Instructions page before beginning the submission process.
+1. Read all 6 of the informations pages before beginning the submission process.

-- Write and edit your proposal in a text editor (like Notepad or Word), then cut and paste your text into the online submission form.
+5. Write and edit your proposal in this Word Document template, then cut and paste your text into the online submission form.

 Speakers can attend the rest of the sessions on the day of their presentation free of charge.
 R500 will be charged for any other day you wish to attend.